erizov/Professor/semester_16/lecture_114_real_time_analytics/real_time_dashboards/univer.en.md

 ## Algorithm Definition

-Real Time Dashboards is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Real Time Dashboards is an algorithm used to solve specific problems in computer science.

 ## Technical Description

-Real Time Dashboards is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Real Time Dashboards works by processing data sequentially according to specific rules and algorithms.

 ## Application in Computer Science